Myofascial pain occurs when pressure on sensitive “trigger points” in your muscles causes pain in other, seemingly unrelated points on your body.

 The paper cites a few examples of how trigger points alter the activity between muscles.

 By addressing these trigger points with dry needling and other techniques, your physical therapist can help you improve your muscle range.

 3. Stimulates Healing

-When the muscle is pricked with a needle, the body’s natural inflammatory response kicks-in.
+When one of your muscles is pricked with a needle, the body’s natural inflammatory response kicks in.

 The healing process stimulates the production of protein and collagen, which can help restore the natural function of your muscles.

 This ties in with the previous point as well.

 By stimulating healing, dry needling from a physical therapist can help you improve your muscle range.

 Medical experts across the country recommend dry needling for chronic pain relief and healing.